webportnoy/telegram_bot/README.md

 # Basic Telergam Bot (php)
-This is a simple example of telegram bot using php without any dependencies
+This is a simple example of telegram bot using php without any dependencies.
+Can work with HTTP proxy.

 ## Installation
 Your site have to use https protocol.